 AGS 150 - General Microbiology for Food and Agriculture

 An introduction to the basic principles relating to microorganisms and contaminants associated with food and fiber production.
 Students will gain an awareness and understanding of pathogens, contaminants, and control methods associated with fresh and processed foods while maintaining quality.
 The course is designed for a student interested in agriculture and food production.
-This course fulfills the MCC requirement for a natural science elective.
-Three class hours, two lab hours.
-(SUNY-NS)

 Course Learning Outcomes

 1. Describe identifying characteristics of the major groups of microorganisms that impact the production of food and agricultural products.

 2. List and describe the four major groups of biological molecules.

 3. Describe patterns of microbial growth using appropriate terminology and list factors that influence microbial growth.

 4. Describe methods used to detect and quantify the presence of microbes in foods and agricultural products.